stow31/tic-tac-toe/README.md

 - Rather than using a prompt, I would like to use an input text box in a nicely designed 'pop-up' — When the winning row is highlighted I would like the edges to be rounded
 - I would also like the winning row to flash
+- Should the reset button prompt the players names again or should there be another button "Change players"?